-Members, leaders, and summer associate can apply for a teleservice or virtual service site arrangement by completing the Teleservice and Virtual Service Site Agreement and Request Form available on the AmeriCorps website.
+Members, leaders, and summer associates can apply for a teleservice or virtual service site arrangement by completing the Teleservice and Virtual Service Site Agreement and Request Form through their My AmeriCorps account.
+An offline version of the form is also available on the AmeriCorps website.
 The VISTA project sponsor and service site are responsible for approving, acknowledging, and maintaining records related to the teleservice and virtual service site request and agreement form.
+Once members submit the form, sponsors and sites can access it through the eGrants portal.